openmrs/openmrs-android-client-user-guide/README.md

 #### Useful Links
 * Related discussion can be found [here](https://talk.openmrs.org/t/openmrs-android-client-user-guide/9845).
 * If you want to contribute, issue link is [here](https://issues.openmrs.org/browse/AC-332).
-* The guide is hosted [here](https://openmrs.github.io/openmrs-android-client-user-guide/).
+* The guide is hosted [here](https://openmrs.github.io/openmrs-android-client-user-guide/) and deployed by Travis (see the build status at the top).